-Amazon´s philosophy is to propel competition and encourage fair pricing amongst the sellers.
-The main ways to inspire customers for purchases are promotional discounts, redeemable coupons, and, of course, Lightning Deals.
+Amazon’s philosophy is to propel competition and encourage fair pricing among the sellers.
+The main ways to inspire customers for purchases are promotional discounts, redeemable coupons, and, of course, Amazon Lightning Deals.

-Lightning Deal is a tool to boost sales of a selected ASIN.
-It is used to induce the faster sale of a specified item quantity and at a certain discounted price.
-The fee Amazon charges for taking part in Lightning Deals is fixed, it can range from $150 to $750.
-How well the product is prepared for a sale is the key to gaining profit from the Lightning Deal.
+Lightning Deal is a time-limited promotion created to boost sales of a selected ASIN.
+It is used to induce faster sales of a specified item quantity and at a certain discounted price.
+How well the product is prepared for a sale is the key to gaining profit from this tool.

 From the customer’s perspective, Lightning Deal is an opportunity to get an item at a considerable discount.

 Every Deal product has a countdown until the end of a deal and a progress bar that tells a buyer the percentage of the inventory that has already been sold.
 It has a stimulating effect on customers and brings up a wish to buy the product here and now because such an opportunity cannot be missed.

 From the seller’s perspective, it’s like bulk selling to a drop shipper.

 What is the Number of Lightning Deals Run on Amazon Every Day?

 There are up to 2000 Lightning Deals per day, and they run for 4-6 hours on the Amazon Deals page.

 How Much do Amazon Lightning Deals Affect Sales?